translate/pootle/docs/server/commands.rst

 needs to display stats but they haven't been calculated yet, a message will be displayed indicating that the stats are being recalculated.

-The ``--calculate-checks`` option ensures that all quality checks are recalculated for all existing units in the database.
+The :option:`--calculate-checks` option ensures that all quality checks are recalculated for all existing units in the database.

 To only recalculate the ``date_format`` quality check, run: